 He even came to my going away party in October 2018 before I moved to Austin and soon after he moved to Portland and then Denver.

 Now one thing I will say about this guy is that he was always mysterious.

 Looking back, I should have been more suspicious because he was like a black hole.
 As in you barely knew anything about him.
-It was easier to get blood out of a stone than get a personal story out of him.
+It was easier to get blood out of a stone than to get a personal story out of him.

 You know the type when you would tell a story, he would listen but never give any personal details or opinions on anything.
 He would move from one city to another without mentioning it.
-One day there was a dog barking while we were on a call and that’s how we learned he got a dog.
+One day a dog was barking while we were on a call and that’s how we learned he got a dog.

 You could have told me he was in the CIA and I would have been like yeah that makes a lot of sense.